Ascospore: Germination biology

-After discharge many ascospores will not germinate straight away, instead passing through a brief after-ripening or a longer dormancy whose length and triggers vary widely.
+After discharge, many ascospores do not germinate immediately.
+Some pass through a brief after-ripening period, while others enter longer dormancy whose length and triggers vary widely.
 Some lichens (Chaenotheca, Cladonia) shed spores that germinate within hours on a damp surface, oversized muriform spores of Ocellularia subpraestans start within minutes of release, whereas other taxa remain inert for months until seasonal cues arrive.
 Field trials show that crustose tropical lichens achieve the highest germination percentages, whereas foliose (leafy) forms often germinate poorly even when they discharge readily.
 In temperate pathogens such as apple scab (Venturia inaequalis) a winter-long chill followed by spring rain ends dormancy and synchronises infection of young leaves.
-Many spores stockpile trehalose, newly identified trehalose-based oligosaccharides, and lipids; they vitrify into a glass-like cytoplasm (the glass relaxes within minutes once water re-enters) and can stay viable for up to nine years in dry storage.
+Many spores stockpile trehalose, trehalose-based oligosaccharides and lipids.
+Their cytoplasm can vitrify (become glass-like) during dry storage (the glass relaxes within minutes once water re-enters) and can stay viable for up to nine years in dry storage.

-Some fungi impose specialised activation barriers.
-Fire-followers such as Neurospora crassa germinate only after a brief 60 C heat shock that mimics passing flames, while soil moulds Talaromyces and Neosartorya withstand pasteurisation-level heat—ascospores of Talaromyces macrosporus survive 100 minutes at 85 C—and germinate once competitors are killed.
+Some fungi impose specialized activation barriers.
+Fire-followers such as Neurospora crassa germinate only after a brief 60 C heat shock that mimics passing flames, while soil moulds Talaromyces and Neosartorya withstand pasteurization-level heat (ascospores of Talaromyces macrosporus survive 100 minutes at 85 C) and germinate once competitors are killed.
 High-pressure processing (600 MPa, 70 °C) likewise activates a fraction of these spores; survivors germinate synchronously.
 Other species wait for chemical or mechanical signals: the volatile substance 1-octen-3-ol released by packed spores inhibits germination until air flow disperses it, and thick-walled truffle spores may need abrasion or passage through an animal gut before growth can begin.

-Once the wall re-hydrates the germination sequence unfolds rapidly.
+Once the spore rehydrates, germination can proceed quickly.
 Trehalose, its oligosaccharide derivatives and mannitol dissolve, lowering cytoplasmic viscosity and fuelling the first ATP burst; the spore swells as the wall softens, then a germ pore or slit opens and a germ tube emerges.
 Growth patterns differ: tropical lichens show random, bipolar or segmental tube formation; heat-activated Neurospora spores shoot a short tube, pause, then resume hyphal extension; yeasts such as Dipodascus and Taphrina may bud secondary propagules directly from the primary ascospore.
 Under favourable conditions a visible mycelium can arise within one or two days.

 Role in fungal life cycles

-The ascospore is more than a reproductive cell: it is a compact "seed' that packages a recombined haploid genome, protective wall layers, and energy reserves in a form built to travel and to wait.
+The ascospore is more than a reproductive cell: it is a compact seed-like stage that packages a recombined haploid genome, protective wall layers, and energy reserves in a form built to travel and to wait.
 Meiosis inside the ascus shuffles parental chromosomes, so every spore leaves the fruit-body with a unique genotype, giving populations the raw material for adaptation whenever those spores outcross with compatible partners.
 Because the spore is often the only structure that can detach from the feeding mycelium and survive environmental stress, its formation marks the real start of the next fungal generation.